crcollins/chemtools-webapp/docs/other/main.md

 Where lines starting with "#" are comments.
 The `n` values can be given as either `n` or `1/n`.
 This will return a zipped file with a text file listing the fit parameters as well as two graphs plotting the HOMO/LUMO and the Gap values.

-Data parsing can also be done now using just the log files.
+The actual reading of information can also be done now using just the log files.
 If you upload a set of log files with `n1, n2, ... nN` somewhere in the filename these logs will be put together.
-Once together they will be parsed for the relevant data parse data.
+Once together they will be parsed for the relevant data and the long chain limit will be calculated.
 This simplifies the process by not requiring the creation of a separate file just for the data.

 #### Gjf Reset ####